jamesSampica/cheapskate/README.md

 ## Excluding Stacks

-Set `EXCLUDE_STACKS` as an environment variable containing a JSON array when executing the script task.
+Set the `EXCLUDE_STACKS` environment variable containing a JSON array when executing the script task.

 These stacks will be skipped when the script executes.